-With demand for Functional Beverages on the rise, we take a look at five key trends to watch in this exciting space.
+With demand for global functional beverages on the rise, we take a look at five key trends to watch in this exciting space.

 Functional Beverage Trend #1: Fabulous Ferments